unibas-gravis/VSDClient/README.md

 2- Define callbacks to be triggered on the success or the failure of the asynchronous task

-3- Explicitely block and wait for the completion of the Future, i.e. make the code synchronous
+3- Explicitly block and wait for the completion of the Future, i.e. make the code synchronous

 #### Chaining Futures
 You can choose any of the methods above to handle the results.
 A recommended way however to combine several asynchronous tasks that are dependent sequentially is to use the first method combined with a *for comprehension*.
 Below is an example where we first retrieve the information of a folder, list its content, retrieve the information of its first contained object and finally update its description :